Uniswap/docs/docs/sdk/v4/guides/liquidity/01-minting-position.md

 ## Introduction

-This guide will introduce us to liquidity positions in Uniswap v4 and present the v4-sdk classes and Contracts used to interact with the protocol.
+This guide will introduce us to liquidity positions in Uniswap v4 and present the v4-sdk classes and contracts used to interact with the protocol.

 For this guide, the following Uniswap packages are used: